 speaker

 Chief Financial Officer

 Sure.
-Thanks, Tassin.
-So from a sales guidance perspective, we've obviously had a couple of pretty big dynamics happen over the last two quarters.
-We have the CRL for the competitor.
-We also have this underfunding of the patient co-pay assistance organizations.
-So I think we really need to enter more of a steady state before we think about guiding around CIFOBRE.
-Married with that, we also have a new launch in C3G and ICMPGN, which we're really excited about, which comes with a little bit of how big is this.
-And when we feel comfortable guiding, we probably want to guide on both products.
-So that's probably the best thing
+Thanks, Tazeem.
+So from a sales guidance perspective, you know, we've obviously had a couple of pretty big dynamics happen over the last two quarters.
+We have the CRL for the competitor, and we also have this underfunding of the patient co-pay assistance organizations.
+So I think we really need to enter more of a steady state before we think about guiding around site forwarding.
+Married with that, we also have a new launch in C3G, and ICMPGN, which we're really excited about, which comes with a little bit of how big is this, and when we feel comfortable guiding, we probably want to guide on both products.
+So that's probably the best thing to do right now.

+speaker